 John Noonan, Senior FX Analyst, Thomson Reuters said investors like the idea that the U.S. Federal Reserve may be standing by with a third round of quantitative easing.

 If gold keeps rising the way it did on Friday, this strategist has a trade for you.

 Web-only advice and information for currency traders.
 This week, Amelia's ECB meeting trade.

-The final word from the currency pits, with CNBC's Melissa Lee and the Money In Motion traders.
+Iceland looks for a new currency.
+Also, the final word from the currency pits, with CNBC's Melissa Lee and the Money In Motion traders.

 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.